PerkLab/PerkLabBootcamp/README.md

 ## Pre-requisites
 -	Prepare with a short introduction about yourself (2-3 minutes, supported by 1-2 slides): experience, research interests, something personal
 -	Bring your own laptop.
 Windows OS is strongly recommended.
--	Install [3D Slicer](http://download.slicer.org/) latest stable version -> nightly 64-bit installer.
-After you installed Slicer, start it, open the Extension manager, and install these extensions: SlicerIGT, Sequences, Debugging tools
+-	Install [3D Slicer](http://download.slicer.org/) latest stable version (4.8.1) -> nightly 64-bit installer.
+After you installed Slicer, start it, open the Extension manager, and install these extensions: SlicerIGT, Sequences, Debugging tools, SlicerElastix, SegmentRegistration
 -	Install [Git for Windows](https://git-scm.com/download/win) and [TortoiseGit](https://tortoisegit.org/) if you bring a Windows computer.
 If you use another operating system, find a git client and get familiar with it (know how to clone a repository and push your changes).
 -	[PyCharm](https://www.jetbrains.com/pycharm/) Professional Edition (you can activate it immediately with your university email address), Community version is not suitable (does not support remote debugging)
 -	Install latest version of PLUS from: http://perk-software.cs.queensu.ca/plus/packages/nightly/ -> PlusApp-...-Win32.exe package (the generic version, not Ultrasonix, Telemed, etc.).
 If you bring a non-Windows computer then you may not be able to follow certain hands-on exercises (less than 2 hours in total).